 All university employees have some level of responsibility for protecting UHV owned software, equipment, infrastructure and data, regardless of where the data is stored.

-Software: Software control is specified in Policy G4, Software Management.
+Software: Software control is specified in Policy G-04, Software Management.
 Only supported software shall be installed on university computers, servers and network devices.
 During installation, system defaults should be carefully reviewed for potential security holes, and default passwords shall be changed.
-Unsupported software may be uninstalled automatically at the discretion of the TS Help Desk or IT Security if it is known to have vulnerabilities or poses an unnecessary risk to, or disruption of, university business.
-Request for unsupported software shall be made to the TS Help Desk.
+Unsupported software may be uninstalled automatically at the discretion of the IT Help Desk or IT Security if it is known to have vulnerabilities or poses an unnecessary risk to, or disruption of, university business.
+Request for unsupported software shall be made to the IT Help Desk.

 Equipment: Responsibility for University owned technology assets rest with the individual property owners for each school and department and, as appropriate, the immediate user of the equipment.

 - Faculty and staff are responsible to their school/department property custodians for all technology assets assigned to them including, but not limited to, desktops and accessories, laptops and accessories, companion printers, tablets, office telephones and remote communication devices such as cell phones and hotspots.

 - Network Operations (Net Ops) is responsible for the physical security and management of UHV Servers, network appliances, switches, voice communication hardware (excluding individual’s desktop phones) and all supporting infrastructure and the rooms and/or cabinets housing this equipment.
 All core and/or vital server and network resources shall be housed in a secure area with access limited to Net Ops, Security and emergency personnel only.

 - Technology not purchased or approved by IT will be the sole responsibility of the purchasing school or department and may not have the same access to University resources as a similar device provided by IT.